o3de/o3de.org/content/docs/welcome-guide/features-intro.md

 ## Simplified project management

 O3DE projects are managed through JSON configuration files and the CMake build system, making it simple for you to build custom management tools, or design and distribute your own customizations as Gems.
+Gems can add new functionality to your projects with a single line of JSON.
 O3DE's project design gives you:

-* Adding new functionality your project with an existing Gem is as easy as adding one line of JSON.

-* Each Gem comes with a JSON descriptor of its contents, enabled components, and libraries.
+* A JSON descriptor of a Gem's contents, enabled components, and libraries.

 * Python scripts with support for basic project management from the command line.